spacefito/ardana-input-model/2.0/examples/entry-scale-kvm/README.md

 - IPMI/iLO: network connected to the lifecycle-manager and the IPMI/iLO ports of all servers.

-  _Nodes require a pair of bonded NICs which are used by the following networks:_

 - External API - This is the network that users will use to make requests to the cloud.